Shin Chang-jae

+He is among the richest people in South Korea.
+In April 2024, Forbes estimated his net wealth at US$1.09 billion and ranked him 34th richest in the country.

 Early life

 He is the son of Shin Yong-ho, who founded Kyobo Life Insurance Company in 1958.
 Shin received a doctorate from Seoul National University.

 Career

 He trained as an obstetrician and worked as a professor at the Seoul National University medical school.
 He has been chairman and CEO of Kyobo Life Insurance Company since 2000.
 In June 2015, Forbes estimated his net worth at US$2.3 billion.

 Personal life

 He is married with two sons and lives in Seoul, South Korea.